sharmeen-k/FuelGrowth_Influencer_Recognition/README.md

 Ensure Assignment_Data.csv is in the working directory.

 ## Outputs
-**performance.csv:** Stores engagement metrics for each identified face.
-Raw output dataset.
+**top_influencer.jpg:** Image of the best-performing influencer.
 **Influencer_Ranking.csv:** Final ranking of influencers based on their performance.
 Final processed dataset.
+**face_dataset/performance.csv:** Stores engagement metrics for each identified face with URL.
+Raw output dataset.

 ## Future Enhancements
 Optimization for parallel processing on large video datasets.